Who We Are

 Prior to joining R Street, James was the Group Vice President for Research at The Heritage Foundation, where he created the Institute for Constitutional Government.
-James also serves as an adjunct professor in the Politics Department and the Congressional and Presidential Studies Program at the Catholic University of America, as well as in the Department of Government at American University.
+James also serves as a professorial lecturer in the Department of Government at American University.
 Additionally, James is a Fellow at American University’s Center for Congressional and Presidential Studies.

 Earlier in his career, James spent over a decade working in senior positions in both the House of Representatives and the Senate.
 Most recently, he was the Executive Director of the Senate Steering Committee during the chairmanships of Pat Toomey, and Mike Lee.
 In that capacity, he served as the principal parliamentary advisor to the chairman and Steering’s 16-member Executive Committee.
 Prior to this, he served as Legislative Director to Jeff Sessions and Pat Toomey.
 He began his career on Capitol Hill as a Legislative Assistant in the House of Representatives.